Tips and Tricks to Help Children Learn to Brush Independently

 Shop with Your Kids

-Instead of simply equipping your child with a toothbrush and toothpaste that you picked, give them some authority by letting them shop for their own brushing equipment.
+Instead of simply equipping your child with a toothbrush and toothpaste that you picked, give them some authority by letting them shop for their brushing equipment.
 It will make brushing more fun for them.
-They can find a brush with a cartoon character they love in its design, or one that sings their favourite song.
+They can find a brush with a cartoon character they love in its design or one that sings their favourite song.

 Family-Time